Prepare for FY1 Guide by Specialty

 What are some common tasks they may be asked to do?

 • Keeping on top of the ward list and patients.
-Paeds often has quite rapid turnaround of patients (more like a medical admissions unit than an inpatient unit)
+Paeds often has quite a rapid turnaround of patients (more like a medical admissions unit than an inpatient unit)

 • Clerking GP/ED referrals, or working in paeds ED depending on setup.